Burnninel/Burnninel/README.md

 I build complete digital solutions — from intuitive interfaces to well-structured back-end systems.

-I enjoy turning ideas into organized, scalable and maintainable applications, always focusing on clean architecture and long-term code quality.
+I focus on creating scalable, maintainable applications with clean architecture and long-term code quality in mind.

 Constant evolution is part of my process.